Devashish-Pisal/Machine-Learning/Algorithms/2_Logistic-Regression/README.md

 ## Overview
 This directory implements a **Logistic Regression** model to classify spam messages using the **SMS Spam Collection Dataset - Kaggle**.
 The model is trained to minimize the **Binary Class Entropy (BCE)** loss, achieving convergence at a test loss of **0.19** after **1000 epochs**.

+## Model Architecture
+The model consists of a **single linear layer** that takes text message as input vectorizes it, followed by a sigmoid activation for binary classification.

+### Diagram
+TODO

+### Output Formula
+TODO

 ## Key Details

 | Parameter                  | Value                                |